-NEIL CAVUTO, HOST: Well, from the buzz in Hollywood to the latest buzz in the airline industry, Frontier Airlines posting a much smaller than expected loss in the latest quarter.
+NEIL CAVUTO, HOST: Well, from the buzz in Hollywood to the latest buzz in the airline industry, Frontier Airlines (search) posting a much smaller than expected loss in the latest quarter.
 This despite a 40 percent jump in fuel prices, the stock jumping by more than eight percent.

 With us now is Sean Menke, the chief operating officer of Frontier Airlines.

 CAVUTO: It's been a rough week for your industry — ATA officially declaring bankruptcy, Delta certainly on the ropes to some of these concessions it's managed to get out of its pilots.
 Just how bad are things out there?

 MENKE: Well, what's taking place now is really a shake-out in the industry, and what we're finding is the growth in the low cost carriers and then with fuel prices where they're at right now, we're really beginning to see that shakeup, because balance sheets are really being pushed pretty hard.

 People are paying very little to fly right now, and we're really beginning to see, really, what I consider to be a change in that in the industry.

 CAVUTO: Let me ask you.
 We have this emergence of this Usama bin Laden (search) tape.
 I'm sure you figure in the back of your mind every time he rears his ugly head, there's this possibility that it's going to add the fear factor to oil prices, lift them still further up.
 Most of the trading was done today by the time, you know, he appeared on Al Jazeera.

 Having said all of that, though, does it renew your oil price worries again?

 MENKE: Well, you know, today I think everything's making us worry about oil.
 Anything that happens out in the marketplace, we seen to see an uptick in the fuel prices.